yhagio/tutorialedge.net/content/golang/go-interfaces-tutorial.md

 }
 ```

 # Conclusion

 So, within this tutorial, we have successfully managed to uncover what interfaces are within Go and how we can implement them within our own Go-based programs.

 Hopefully, you found this tutorial useful and if you did then please let me know in the comments section below!

+> **Note -** If you want to keep track of when new Go articles are posted to the site, then please feel free to follow me on twitter for all the latest news: [@Elliot_F](https://twitter.com/elliot_f).